 At Innova Smiles in Marlborough, we proudly remain an independent, family-owned private practice.
 Here is why that matters for your health, your wallet, and your peace of mind.

 Every visit requires re-explaining your dental history, your sensitivities, and your treatment goals.
-Complex, multi-visit treatments—like Dental Implants, Invisalign, or phased full mouth restoration—might be started by one doctor, monitored by a second, and completed by a third.
+Complex, multi-visit treatments—like implant treatment, clear aligner treatment, or phased full mouth restoration—might be started by one doctor, monitored by a second, and completed by a third.
 Each handoff introduces the possibility of miscommunication and inconsistency.

 The numbers are stark.
 A 2023 workforce study by the Health Resources and Services Administration (HRSA) found that associate dentists at corporate-owned practices stayed an average of 1.8 years before leaving.
 Compare that to the average tenure at independent practices, where associate dentists stayed 4.5 years or longer—and owner-dentists, by definition, stay indefinitely.